zachvalenta/notes-sw/ai/models.md

 * controls (artifacts = output, content = attachments)
 * org: search/stars
 * outputs code in a sidebar to prevent tons of scrolling in the main chat
+* ❌ projects: can't add chat to project after the fact, can't view chats as part of projects
 * ❌ can't follow URLs

 MODELS